Dakkerad/Vertex-Firmware-H1/README.md

 This firmware also includes other community fixes such as the E-steps fix, so you should use 100% Flow without overextrusion, and the preheat temperatures are adjusted to prevent/minimize clogging that are caused by the poor design of the original hotend.

 I have tested this on my own "non hardware modified" Velleman K8400.

+## Installation

+*The installation is almost the same as the original Vertex Firmware*

+0. Download the latest version of Arduino software if you havent already (This is a bonus by using the latest Marlin version, so you don't have to use the outdated 32-bit version of Arduino)
+1. Clone this repository or just download it as a .zip file
+2. Open the Marlin.ino file inside the Marlin folder
+3. Make sure the jumper on the printer is set ready to be flashed
+4. Make sure to choose the board "Arduino Board or Mega 2560" and make sure to choose the correct processor "ATMega 2560 (Mega 2560)" inside the Arduino software
+5. Make sure to choose the correct serial port
+6. Click the upload button on the software
+7. Wait until it is done and ignore the memory warning
+8. Open the menu, scroll to "Control", and scroll to "Initialize EEPROM"
+9. PROFIT??!1

 ## DISCLAIMER!